HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 embedding the encrypted contents of the file as a compact JSON Web Encryption string (see ["Encrypting"](#encrypting-and-decrypting-files)).

+Note that both `location` and `embedded` MAY be present.
+In that case, the `embedded` content and the content referenced by `location` SHALL be identical.

 In addition to the the required elements above, the following optional property may be used to further characterize an entry:
   * `lastUpdated: ISO 8601 timestamp`
     * If present, the optional `lastUpdated` value is an ISO 8601 timestamp indicating the last time the file was modified.